hedgedoc/hedgedoc/README.md

 ## HedgeDoc 2 Alpha
 Curious about the new look and feel of HedgeDoc 2?
 We provide a demo of the alpha on [hedgedoc.dev](https://hedgedoc.dev).

+If you want to try it out on your own devices, visit the [HedgeDoc 2 docs](https://docs.hedgedoc.dev).
+But be aware that these may change over time.

 ## Contributions

 We welcome contributions!